-Christians of various denominations make up around ten per cent of Syria's population.
+Christians of various denominations make up around 10 per cent of Syria’s population.

-There are several hundred thousand members of the Antiochene (Antiochian) Patriarchate of the Orthodox Church (Greek or Byzantine Orthodox Church) in Syria.
-They are concentrated in and around Damascus and also in Latakiya, Aleppo and the neighbouring coastal region.
-Orthodox Christians continue to prosper in Syria and do not suffer erosion by emigration to the same extent as other Christian communities.
-Of more than a million members of the Greek Catholic Church worldwide, about 100,000 live in Syria and their Patriarch is based in Damascus.
+There are several hundred thousand members of the Antiochene (Antiochian) Patriarchate of the Orthodox Church (Greek or Byzantine Orthodox Church) in Syria, traditionally concentrated in and around Damascus and also in Latakiya, Aleppo and the neighbouring coastal region.
+Of more than a million members of the Greek Catholic Church worldwide, about 100,000 have lived in Syria and their Patriarch is based in Damascus.
 As with many other Christian communities, Greek Orthodox and Greek Catholic communities are well-versed in their societies, and are Arab Syrians.
-They also have cordial ecumenical relations amongst themselves, as much as amongst them and the society within which they live in Syria.
+They enjoyed cordial ecumenical relations amongst themselves, as much as amongst them and the society within which they live in Syria.
 Greek Orthodox or Catholic communities are called Greek not for ethnic reasons but in order to highlight that their religious celebrations are focused on the Greek / Byzantine rites.

-There is a small community of Maronite Christians mainly in the Aleppo region.
+A small community of Maronite Christians have long resided mainly in the Aleppo region.
 The Maronite community is a surviving remnant from before the majority sought safety in Mount Lebanon in the sixth century.
 It has maintained ties to Rome since the twelfth century, and the liturgy is in Syriac.

 Ethnic Armenians, almost all of whom are Christians, live mainly in Aleppo, but also in Damascus (primarily in the Hay al-Arman district) and the Jazira.
 Most belong to the Armenian Apostolic or Orthodox Church (Gregorian), and some belong to the schismatic Armenian Catholic Church, and a few to the Evangelical Church.
 Armenians are by and large city-dwellers, and they are perhaps one of the least assimilated communities in Syria.
 They keep their traditions, and usually tend to avoid politics and public life.